Serpico: Cast

+In addition, F. Murray Abraham appears in an uncredited role as the team lead of Serpico's four-man unit, setting up Serpico to be shot in the face at a drug bust.
+Judd Hirsch appears as one of the cops in the hospital, also uncredited.

 Background

 After Frank Serpico recovered from being shot, he helped Peter Maas write Serpico.
 Detective David Durk, who also appeared in front of the Knapp Commission, planned to sell the rights of their story for a film adaptation.
 Early negotiations included Paul Newman in the role of Durk, and Robert Redford as Serpico.
 Serpico distanced himself from the project, as he felt that he would be merely portrayed as a sidekick.
-Script writer John Gregory Dunne turned down the project, as he felt "there was no story".
-Director Sam Peckinpah, as well as Newman and Redford left the project.
+Script writer John Gregory Dunne turned down the project, for he felt that "there was no story".
+Director Sam Peckinpah, as well as Newman and Redford, left the project.